AnthonyCxx/Notes-and-Writeups/C++/Anatomy of a C++ Program.md

 ```

 ## Comments
-The lines `// This is a comment` and `/* This is a multi-line comment */` are comments, lines in the source code that will be ignored by
+The lines `// Writes 'Hello, World!' to the screen` and `/* This is a multi-line comment */` are comments, lines in the source code that will be ignored by
 [the compiler](https://www.freecodecamp.org/news/c-compiler-explained-what-is-the-compiler-and-how-do-you-use-it/).
 Comments allow you to
 document your code, making it more legible and leaving notes for anyone else that will read it.